Before you Leave

 - If it is hard for you to get a ride home after a morning discharge, please talk with your health care provider about the possibility of going home the evening before.

-- You can talk your health care provider about having your baby boy circumcised the day or night before you plan to go home.
+- You can talk to your health care provider about having your baby boy circumcised the day or night before you plan to go home.
 This will help prevent a delay in your discharge.

 - Breastfeeding support services are available after discharge.
 Please call the Women & Infants Warm Line at 1-800-711-7011.
 You can also visit Nursing Moms, Etc., a specialty store located on the hospital's first floor.
-The store offers breastfeeding supplies, clothing and special items for mom and baby.
+The store offers breastfeeding supplies, clothing, and special items for mom and baby.